 Is Getting a Facial Good for Acne?

-Most Facials Involve Some Procedures that Physically Irritate the Skin, so It Is Normally Best to Avoid Them
+Most Facials Involve Procedures that Physically Irritate the Skin, so It Is Usually Best to Avoid Them

 The Essential Information

-If you simply enjoy the experience of getting a facial, only book an appointment if:
+If you really enjoy the experience of getting a facial, it may still be safe to book one if: